 Adam Levy.
 Mr. Levy has served as our Chief Executive Officer and President since September 10, 2019 and was our Chief Financial Officer from December 31, 2019 until June 1, 2021.
-Mr. Levy has also served on our Board of Directors since September 9, 2021.
-Mr. Levy is an investment banker associated with Cova Capital and has been a capital markets specialist for the past six years.
+Mr. Levy has also served on our Board since September 9, 2021.
+Mr. Levy was an investment banker associated with Cova Capital for six years prior to joining NexGel and has significant capital markets experience.
 Prior to that, he was the president and CEO of Warlock Records Inc. and its related companies from its inception in 1985.
 While at Warlock, he led the successful turn-around of several financially distressed music companies as part of a roll up strategy.
-He has expertise in consumer products, marketing, television/radio advertising and direct to consumer sales.
+Mr. Levy has expertise in consumer products, marketing, television/radio advertising and direct to consumer sales, which makes him well-qualified to be a member of the Company's Board.

 Steven Glassman.
 Steven Glassman has served on our Board of Directors since March 8, 2021.
-He is currently the Chief Operating Officer for Nephila Advisors, LLC, a Nashville, TN based firm focused on catastrophic reinsurance and weather risk transfer markets in connection with the capital markets.
+He is currently the Chief Operating Officer and Chief Financial Officer for Nephila Advisors, LLC, a Nashville, TN based hedge fund focused on catastrophic reinsurance and weather risk transfer markets in connection with the capital markets.
 From January 2018 until now, Mr. Glassman focused on Global Business Initiatives at Nephila.
 From 2010 to 2017, Mr. Glassman served as the Chief Management Officer of Nephila Capital Ltd. Prior to joining Nephila, Mr. Glassman worked at Merrill Lynch in New York in their real estate principal investment group from 1986 to 2009.
 Mr. Glassman holds a Bachelor of Arts in Economics from Vanderbilt University.
+Mr. Glassman brings to the Board more than 30 years of business-related experience, with expertise in finance, auditing and accounting, which makes him a well-qualified candidate to be a director of the Company.

 Scott R. Henry, Director.
-Mr. Henry has served on our Board of Directors since January 16, 2023.Mr.
-Henry, CFA, is a Managing Director, Senior Research Analyst at ROTH Capital Partners with 20 years of sell-side coverage in the pharmaceutical, biotechnology and medical device sectors.
-He has previously held positions with firms including Oppenheimer, Thomas Weisel Partners, ABN AMRO and Leerink Swann & Co.
+Mr. Henry has served on our Board of Directors since January 16, 2023.
+Mr. Henry, CFA, is a Managing Director, Senior Research Analyst at Alliance Global Partners with 20+ years of sell-side coverage in the pharmaceutical, biotechnology and medical device sectors.
+He has previously held positions with firms including ROTH Capital Partners, Oppenheimer, Thomas Weisel Partners, ABN AMRO and Leerink Swann & Co.
 Mr. Henry has received numerous awards, including rankings in the Wall Street Journal "Best on the Street" stock picking survey, Forbes/Zacks Investment Research "Best Analysts" for the drugs category and Forbes.com/StarMine rankings for earnings estimate accuracy.
 His investment views have been cited in the Wall Street Journal and the New York Times, and he has made frequent appearances on CNBC, CBS MarketWatch and Bloomberg.
 Mr. Henry attended the University of Rhode Island and received an M.B.A. with distinction from Cornell University.
+Mr. Henry brings to the Board more than 20 years of business-related experience, with expertise in finance and the capital markets, which makes him a well-